309thEDDGE/weave/README.md

 ```

 Running `help(weave.access.upload)` will print the docstring that provides more information
-on each of these upload options.
+on each of these upload parameters.

 ### Creating an Index